Smart meter energy data: Exploring the public interest agenda

 - What practical next steps could be recommended?

-Two short discussion papers have arisen from this challenge.
+Two short research papers have arisen from this challenge

 Simon Elam (University College London) looked at how new household smart-meter data could serve the public interest agenda from a national perspective.
 He has also written a technical annex on currently available energy consumption data for GB households, and the data available at regional and local levels.